DevExpress/testcafe/CONTRIBUTING.md

 5. Fork TestCafe and create a branch in your fork.
 Name this branch with an issue number, e.g. `gh852`, `gh853`.

-    > If you are going to update the documentation, do this in a separate branch, e.g. `gh852-docs`.
+    > If you are going to update the documentation, create a separate branch as described in [Contribute to Documentation](#contribute-to-documentation).

 6. Commit your changes into the branch.